falcaoinformatica/falcaoinformatica/README.md

 ## 📥 How to reach us

-I love to share and trade experience and knowledge.
+We love to share and trade experience and knowledge.

 - 📚 More than 10y at Market.
 - :octocat: many GitHub repositories.
 Search below!